Physical Properties of Chemical Compounds

 Introduction

 Physical properties are characteristics of matter that can be observed and measured without changing its chemical composition.
-These properties include color, state of matter, density, melting point, and boiling point.
+These properties include color, state of matter, density, melting point, boiling point, solubility, refractive index, and many others.
 Physical properties are used to identify and characterize chemical compounds and to predict their behavior in different applications.

 Basic Concepts